 5 Tips to keep your Marine Communications System on the Air

-Regular maintenance is vital to keeping your Marine Communication Antenna System on the air.
+Regular maintenance is vital to keeping your Marine Communication System performing to stated levels.
 The Autumn and Spring months are a great time to perform maintenance on your Marine Communication Antenna System.

 There are 5 simple steps we can recommend to help extend the life of your antenna array and maintain your communications :